Consumer Duty for crypto: what 'good outcomes' really means for HNW clients

 Single point of failure, unverified recovery, authority confusion, social engineering, and records gaps.

-How does Bitzo help?
+How does Bitzo help with Consumer Duty compliance?

 Sources